vaishakp/ce-stm-tgr/measurement_objectives.md

 ## 5. Are cosmological observations consistent with general relativity?
 ### 5.1 Measure the distribution of sources in the sky and test consistency with isotropy/homogeneity
 ### 5.2  Measure the dispersion relation and the propagation of gravtiational waves and quantiry deviations
+### 5.2  Test the consistency of GWs and large scale structure observations
 #### Observables to infer
 1. **Modified dispersion relation parameters** ($\alpha, \mathcal{A}$)
+2. **Infer the effective gravitational coupling from GWs observations**

 ### 5.3 Quantify deviations from LCDM model
 1. Constrain the parameters of the effective theory of dark energy (https://doi.org/10.1103/PhysRevD.111.084086)